This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 De-automation, paying attention to present moments

-One mode of pure awareness,
+One mode of pure awareness, access to any part of the mind (no subconscious)

 Witnessing experience, Aware of awareness itself